awused/aw-man/README.md

 AWMAN_RELATIVE_FILE_PATH | The path of the current file relative to the root of the archive or directory.
 AWMAN_PAGE_NUMBER | The page number of the currently open file.
 AWMAN_CURRENT_FILE | The path to the extracted file or, in the case of directories, the original file.
 It should not be modified or deleted.
+AWMAN_PID | The PID of the aw-man process.

 # Scripting